-In line with the Group's overall performance, the Group's variable pay pool declined.
+In line with the Group's improved performance, the Group's variable pay pool increased.
 The RHCC also took into account the GRAS outcomes when determining the Group's compensation.
-The RHCC is of the view that the level and structure of remuneration are aligned with our long-term interests and our risk management policies.
+The level and structure of remuneration are aligned with our long-term interests and our risk management policies.